cadenmarinozzi/Jarvis/README.md

 # Jarvis
- Add your ibm_watson, newsapi, and wolframalpha tokens to configuration.cfg.\
+ Add your ibm_watson, newsapi, openweatherapi, and wolframalpha tokens to configuration.cfg.\
  DEFINITELY still in progress.

  # Required packages: